apache/spark/docs/sql-migration-guide.md

   - In Spark 3.2, `TRANSFORM` operator can't support alias in inputs.
 In Spark 3.1 and earlier, we can write script transform like `SELECT TRANSFORM(a AS c1, b AS c2) USING 'cat' FROM TBL`.

+  - In Spark 3.2, the unit-to-unit interval literals like `INTERVAL '1-1' YEAR TO MONTH` are converted to ANSI interval types: `YearMonthIntervalType` or `DayTimeIntervalType`.
+In Spark 3.1 and earlier, such interval literals are converted to `CalendarIntervalType`.
+To restore the behavior before Spark 3.2, you can set `spark.sql.legacy.interval.enabled` to `true`.

 ## Upgrading from Spark SQL 3.0 to 3.1

   - In Spark 3.1, statistical aggregation function includes `std`, `stddev`, `stddev_samp`, `variance`, `var_samp`, `skewness`, `kurtosis`, `covar_samp`, `corr` will return `NULL` instead of `Double.NaN` when `DivideByZero` occurs during expression evaluation, for example, when `stddev_samp` applied on a single element set.
 In Spark version 3.0 and earlier, it will return `Double.NaN` in such case.
 To restore the behavior before Spark 3.1, you can set `spark.sql.legacy.statisticalAggregate` to `true`.